Rana0Ahmed/TechnoHacks-Credit-Card-Fraud-Detection/README.md

 We conduct exploratory data analysis (EDA) to gain insights into the dataset.
 EDA involves data visualization and statistical analysis to understand the distribution of features and detect patterns.
 ## Feature Engineering
 An part of building an effective fraud detection model.
 We create new features to improve the model's ability to distinguish between legitimate and fraudulent transactions.
-## Assigning Feature and target variables
-## Spliting the data into Training and Testing Data
+## Spliting the data
-Spliting data using
+Spliting data using into training and testing Data
 ## Model Building
 In this project, I used two algorithms :
 - Random Forest